offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

    * Manual scaling: The number of EC2 instances is set directly by the user.
    * Dynamic scaling: The number of EC2 instances changes based on metrics such as CPU usage (requires CloudWatch).
    * Scheduled scaling: The number of EC2 instances changes based on a time schedule (e.g. scale down number of instances on Mondays and Wednesdays after 5pm).
-   * Predictive scaling: The number of EC2 instances changed based on past historical load, similar to scheduled scaling but schedules are captures automatically.
+   * Predictive scaling: The number of EC2 instances changes based on past historical load, similar to scheduled scaling but schedules are captures automatically.

 EC2 Autoscaling has two ways of launching and configuring EC2 instances: Launch configuration and launch templates.
 While launch configurations are simpler to configure, launch templates enable advanced features such as mixing-and-matching instance types as well as combining on-demand instances and spot instances.